Footsteps of Saint Paul in Greece: Thessaloniki to Athens

 Included meal: Breakfast

 Disembark your cruise in Athens.
-Then, spend a free afternoon in the city or add an excursion.
+Then, spend a free afternoon in the city.

 Flight Home